statebacked/docs/docs/settling.md

 An "immediate" delay is one that is scheduled to run before the 10 second processing timeout.

+## Impact on child services

+State Backed does not currently support long-lived child services.
+Any spawned services live only as long as the processing of the current event, which is limited to at most 10 seconds.

+We intend to enable long-lived actor support in the future.
+Email [support@statebacked.dev](mailto:support@statebacked.dev) if your use case would benefit from having long-lived actors.

 ## Immediate delay example

 Consider this machine: